-- (1) A person shall not- - (a) use any certificate or exemption issued or required by or under these Regulations which is forged, altered, cancelled, or suspended, or to which he is not entitled; - (b) forge or alter any certificate or exemption issued or required by or under these Regulations; - (c) lend any certificate or exemption issued or required by or under these Regulations to any other person;
+(1) A person shall not-

+- (a) use any certificate or exemption issued or required by or under these Regulations which is forged, altered, cancelled, or suspended, or to which he is not entitled; - (b) forge or alter any certificate or exemption issued or required by or under these Regulations; - (c) lend any certificate or exemption issued or required by or under these Regulations to any other person; - (d) make any false representation for the purpose of procuring for himself or herself or any other person, the grant, issue, renewal or variation of any certificate or exemption issued or required by or under these Regulations; or - (e) mutilate, alter, render illegible or destroy any records, or any entry made therein, required by or under these Regulations to be maintained, or knowingly make, or procure or assist in the making of, any false entry in any such record, or willfully omit to make a material entry in such record.

-- (d) make any false representation for the purpose of procuring for himself or any other person, the grant, issue, renewal or variation of any such certificate or exemption; or - (e) mutilate, alter, render illegible or destroy any records, or any entry made therein, required by or under these Regulations to be maintained, or knowingly make, or procure or assist in the making of, any false entry in any such record, or willfully omit to make a material entry in such record. - (2) All records required to be maintained by or under these Regulations shall be recorded in a permanent and indelible material. - (3) A person shall not issue any certificate or exemption under these Regulations unless he is authorised to do so by the Authority. - (4) A person shall not issue any certificate referred to in subregulation (3) unless he or she has satisfied himself or herself that all statements in the certificate are correct and that the applicant is qualified to hold that certificate.
+(2) All records required to be maintained by or under these Regulations shall be recorded in a permanent and indelible form.

+(3) A person shall not issue any certificate or exemption under these Regulations unless -

+- (a) he or she is authorised to do so by the authority; and - (b) he or she is satisfied that all statements in the certificate are correct and that the applicant is qualified to hold that certificate.

-84. Reports of violation
+84. Report of violations

-- (1) A person who knows of a violation of these Regulations shall report the violation to the Authority. - (2) The Authority may determine the nature and type of investigation or enforcement action to be taken in respect of a violation reported under subregulation (1).
+(1) A person who knows of a violation of these Regulations shall report the violation to the authority.

+(2) The authority shall determine the nature and type of investigation or enforcement action to be taken in respect of a violation reported under subregulation (1).

-85. Failure to comply with direction
+85. Failure to comply with directions

-A person who fails to comply with any direction given to him or her by the Authority or by any authorised person under any provision of these Regulations shall be deemed, for the purposes of these Regulations, to have contravened that provision.
+A person who fails to comply with any direction given to him or her by the authority or by an authorised person under these Regulations shall be deemed, for the purposes of these Regulations, to have contravened that provision.